| ·

 such as passwords to be automatically supplied when there is a login to another system.

-- .git files -- git is a source-code control system
+- .git and .svn files -- git and subversion are source-code control systems

 used with software development and could be used for web-site development.